Dry-Rubbed Lamb Breast or Brisket

 Cooking

-- To cook the lamb breast, preheat the oven to 325 F. Cover a baking sheet with a piece of parchment, then cook the breast for 1 hour, turning it over at the 30 minute mark.
+- To cook the lamb breast, preheat the oven to 325 F. Cover a baking pan with a piece of parchment, then cook the breast for 1 hour fat side down, turning it over at the 30 minute mark.
 Reduce the heat to 250 F and continue cooking, basting occasionally with it’s fat and juices for another 1-1.5 hours, or until the meat is tender and easy to cut.
-Remove the pan from the oven and allow the breast to cool, then refrigerate to make it easy to cut.
-You can save the fat in the cooking dish for cooking potatoes, reheating the lamb breast itself, or starting the vegetables for a soup-it’s delicious.
+There's no need for a meat thermometer or taking the internal temperature.

 Serving